Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ## Get the Servicenow connector
 The connector is delivered through the Snowflake native application framework into your account as a database with a couple of schemas, tables, views, and stored procedures.

-1. From the Snowflake Account Home page, select **Data** and then **Private Sharing**.
-(For GA this will be through the Marketplace.)
+1. From the Snowflake Account Home page, select Marketplace.)

 1. In the search window, enter **servicenow**.
 The tile appears:

 ![Tile](assets/tile.png)

 1. Select the **Snowflake Connector for ServiceNow**.
 1. Review the business needs and usage samples.
-You may want to copy the samples, as you cannot access this page once you configure the connector.
-They are also at the end of this quickstart for your convenience.
+Hint: If you want to
+    > access the examples after configuring the connector, simply choose
+    > a role different from accountadmin.
 1. Select **Get**.

 1. Select the warehouse you created above, **SERVICENOW_CONNECTOR_WH**.